kl2532/csi_columbia/Assignment_3/Writeup.md

 ##QC and alignment
 1. EDIT
 Statistics on 1D vs 2D reads in Pass and Fail
- * Number of 1D reads classified as 'failed' =
- * Number of 2D reads classified as 'failed' =
+ * Number of 2D reads classified as 'failed' = 2272
- * Number of 1D reads classified as 'passed' =
- * Number of 2D reads classified as 'passed' =
+ * Number of 2D reads classified as 'passed' = 3109
- * % of reads that are 2D in 'pass' folder
+ * % of reads that are 2D in 'pass' folder = 42%
-  * % of reads that are 2D in 'fail' folder
+  * % of reads that are 2D in 'fail' folder =

 2.